mousebird-consulting-inc/WhirlyGlobe/tutorial/local_image_layer.md

 - Spin up a MaplyQuadImageTilesLayer to display it.
 - Start in a useful position on the globe

 If you worked through the globe or the map example, you'll need to add this little bit of code to your viewDidLoad method.
 This will make the examples work with either globe or map.
-If you're using the ViewController.m from above, you don't need it.
+If you're using the ViewController file from above, you don't need it.

+{% multiple_code %}
   {% highlight objc %}
 // this logic makes it work for either globe or map WhirlyGlobeViewController *globeViewC = nil;
 MaplyViewController *mapViewC = nil;